Why manage research data

 Make a data management plan (DMP)

 Some of the things you will need to document are: what type of data was collected and how; how will it be stored and managed during the project; who will have access to the data and how will you manage the access; where will it be archived in the long term and who will have access and under what conditions once your research has been completed.
 You also need to make sure that you and others will understand the data, even years after your research is finished.
 To enable this, you need to document exactly what you did with your data every step of the way and other relevant information such as which software and syntax you used for analysis.
 You can document all these things in a Data Management Plan (DMP).

 By making a DMP at the beginning of your research, and supplementing it or amending it as your research progresses, it will save you time in the long run and reduce the risk of nasty surprises later on such as losing your data or overwriting it.
 Making such a plan will also help you to comply with institutional rules and regulations and legal constraints and make you aware of other things which you may need to plan for things such as resources for storage, or specific software.
 Most importantly, this plan will contain all the relevant information necessary for others to reproduce your research, verify it and enable your data to be reusable in the future.

 In the planning phase of a research project, data management includes composing a Data Management Plan (DMP).
-It is recommended that all PhD students and researchers at the UMCG and Groningen University make a Data Management Plan.
-Many funders (ZonMW, NWO, Horizon2020) now require Data Management Plans as part of research project applications.
-The templates and Standard Operating Procedures (SOPs) for making a Data Management Plan can be accessed in the UMCG Research Toolbox.
+It is recommended that all PhD students and researchers at the UMCG and University of Groningen make a DMP.
+Most funders (ZonMW, NWO, Horizon2020) also require DMPs as part of research project applications and these funders all have their own DMP-templates.
+The UMCG-DMP template, Standard Operating Procedures (SOPs) for making managing data in the UMCG and funder DMP-templates can all be found in the UMCG Research Toolbox.